 Wichita Man Charged In Two Armed Robberies

-WICHITA, KAN. - A Wichita man was charged in federal court here today in two armed robberies at auto parts stores, U.S. Attorney Tom Beall said.
+WICHITA, KAN. – A Wichita man is set to appear in federal court Wednesday on charges of robbing two businesses, U.S. Attorney Stephen McAllister said.

-Brandon V. Wells, 22, Wichita, Kan., was charged with two counts of commercial robbery and two counts of brandishing a firearm during a robbery.
+Toney D. Williams, 25, Wichita, Kan., was charged Oct.
+23 with two counts of robbery and two counts of brandishing a firearm during the robbery.

-If convicted, Wells faces a penalty of up to 20 years in federal prison and a fine up to $250,000 on each robbery charge, and not less than seven years (consecutive to the underlying sentence) on the first brandishing charge and 25 years on the second brandishing charge.
-The Wichita Police Department, the FBI and the Safe Streets Task Force investigated.
-Assistant U.S. Attorney Lanny Welch is prosecuting.
+If convicted, he could face up to 20 years in federal prison and a fine up to $250,000 on each robbery count and not less than seven years and a fine up to $250,000 on each count of brandishing a firearm.
+The FBI, the Wichita Police Department and the Safe Streets Task Force investigated.
+Assistant U.S. Attorney Aaron Smith is prosecuting.

 In all cases, defendants are presumed innocent until and unless proven guilty.
 The indictments merely contain allegations of criminal conduct.